-We have decided to extend the public comment period for an additional 30 days to provide the public an opportunity to review additional information provided by the Chicago Zoological Society.
-However, we determined that a public hearing is not warranted because documentation related to this Marine Mammal Protection Act permit application can be provided in writing.
+The public comment period was extended for an additional 30 days to provide the public an opportunity to review additional information provided by the Chicago Zoological Society.
+However, we determined that a public hearing was not warranted because documentation related to this Marine Mammal Protection Act permit application could be provided in writing.

-In order to allow for a full 30 days for additional public comment, we will accept comments through May 19, 2019, even though the FR notice indicates that the comment period ends on May 16, 2019.
+In order to allow for a full 30 days for additional public comment, we accepted comments through May 19, 2019, even though the Federal Register notice indicated that the comment period ended on May 16, 2019.

-We have obtained additional information from the Chicago Zoological Society regarding the health status of the dolphins and the water quality at Coral World.
-In addition, they have updated their transport plans regarding the timing and destination of the dolphins to be imported.
+The Chicago Zoological Society provided additional information regarding the health status of the dolphins and the water quality at Coral World.
+In addition, the transport plans were updated regarding the timing and destination of the dolphins to be imported.
 The revised application and supplemental application information is provided below.